Peek Documentation

 Peek for macOS

-Peek is a lightweight desktop AI assistant for quick questions, automatically saved chats, saved-chat memory, plans, code, Quick Copy, Vision, quizzes, links, and shortcuts.
-This page covers setup, daily use, plans, limits, permissions, Vision, Quick Copy, chat behavior, and troubleshooting.
+Peek is a lightweight desktop AI assistant for quick questions, automatically saved chats, saved-chat memory, saved-chat labels, code, Quick Copy, Vision, quizzes, links, voice dictation, shortcuts, and flexible window controls.
+This page covers setup, daily use, plans, limits, permissions, Vision, voice input, Quick Copy, saved chats, and troubleshooting.

 Getting Started